mgarg1/IVRS/README.md

 - [ ] backup automate app flows
 - [ ] remove DTMF encoder hardware

-## TODO - BUGS
-- [ ] while removing the stale entries from the DB make a backup to central server
-- [ ] when making a holiday - send sms to all members that your reservation is cancelled pls book again for another appointment

 ## Linux DTMF Experiment
 ```bash
 apt-get install multimon-ng